-Gravitational waves — ripples in the fabric of spacetime — can be detected with a space-based observatory, researchers report.
+Gravitational waves, ripples in the fabric of spacetime, can be detected with a space-based observatory, researchers say.

-LISA Pathfinder is a European Space Agency satellite, launched on December 3, that has been testing technologies needed to put a gravitational wave detector in space.
-A space-based detector avoids the rumblings that counterparts on the ground need to deal with, allowing such an observatory to peer much deeper into space.
-At a June 7 press conference, mission scientists announced that after three months of operation, the orbiting facility has surpassed the precision needed for future missions to detect spacetime disturbances.
+LISA Pathfinder, a European Space Agency satellite launched on December 3, 2015, has been testing technologies needed to put a gravitational wave detector in space.
+By avoiding the rumblings that detectors on the ground have to deal with, a space-based observatory can peer much deeper into space.
+At a news conference on June 7, mission scientists announced that the orbiting facility has surpassed the precision needed for future missions to detect spacetime disturbances.

-That precision equates to measuring changes in the distance between two free-floating cubes, 35 centimeters apart, of roughly a millionth of a millionth of a meter — less than the width of an atomic nucleus.
+That precision equates to measuring changes in the distance between two free-floating cubes, 38 centimeters apart, of roughly a millionth of a millionth of a meter.
 LISA Pathfinder can’t detect gravitational waves; it only shows that a space-based facility can measure such subtle changes.
 A full-blown gravitational wave detector, planned to launch around 2030, will track the distance between three satellites millions of kilometers apart.